ClementineAccount/ClementineAccount.github.io/_tabs/about.md

 # Who am you?
 What is this site?

 My name is Clementine and I was born in 1999.
 This website acts as a sort of portfolio used to host articles that I have written myself detailing things I have learned in my coding adventures both academically and in my personal life.
+The main purpose of this blog is to act as a conversation piece when introducing myself to people I meet when asked about what I like about coding.

+In addition to showcasing my side projects and the technical skills I learned through working on them, I intend my posts and articles to be a demonstration of some of my problem solving and planning skills, which I hope can help potential future employeers be informed in whether I would be a right fit for their own projects.

+Besides being an icebreaker for people I might meet in person or recruiters, I do not have a core target audience beyond these two demographics at the current moment.
+For now I am most focused on developing my own skills and documenting what I have learned through those projects, which is the type of writing that is the most relevant to my target demographic of employers while I am an undergraduate (and soon, fresh graduate).
+Maybe someday in the future I would write blog posts targetting a more general audience or make tutorial content for educational purposes, perhaps after my early career has become much more stable perhaps and I feel confident to teach rather than to just recount.

-The sidebars will be your friend to find writeups about the [projects that I have worked on](http://localhost:4000/categories/).
+The sidebars will be your friend to find writeups about the [projects that I have worked on](https://clementineaccount.github.io/categories/).
 The rest of this page just describes the type of things that interest me, both within programming and outside it (I do have a life outside of [Visual Studio Code](https://en.wikipedia.org/wiki/Visual_Studio_Code), after all).

-New posts twice a month since May 2023!
+# Schedule
+I update a new [weekly recap](https://clementineaccount.github.io/posts/weekly-0-introduction/) post every Sunday, and aiming to do full [articles](https://clementineaccount.github.io/posts/using-blender-to-edit-levels-in-my-3d-game-projects-instead-of-creating-a-level-editor/) every month.

 # What do you code?